Strategy

 No Human Rights Risks

-3 Environmental and health & safety impacts from business areas/ activities
+2 Environmental and health & safety impacts from business areas / activities

 No Human Rights Risks

-There are 4 salient human rights issues with a high level of risks as follows
+There is one salient human rights issue with high level of risks

 SCGP has established measures to reduce and control human rights risks and continuously monitoring the effectiveness of such measures as the detail on SCGP’s Key Activities on Human Rights Risks